qdu-bioinfo/MT-tracker/Readme.md

 ## Introduction

 Microbial transition tracker (MT-Tracker) is an easy-to-use bioinformatic package designed to analyze microbial transition patterns.
 ME-Tracker enables the qualitative and quantitative exploration of microbial community transition.
-MT-Tracker works as a plug-in tool for [Parallel-Meta Suite](https://github.com/qdu-bioinfo/parallel-meta-suite) and supports both 16S rRNA amplicon sequences and whole-genome sequencing (WGS) data as input.
+MT-Tracker accepts the output files from [Parallel-Meta Suite](https://github.com/qdu-bioinfo/parallel-meta-suite) and supports both 16S rRNA amplicon sequences and whole-genome sequencing (WGS)  abundance data as input.

 ## Software Requirement and Dependency